 Debt Restructuring

-Small Business Restructuring is a structured process, falling under the Australian Corporations Act 2001, designed to help eligible small businesses reorganise their finances and emerge from financial distress.
-The SBR process provides a pathway for businesses with unsecured liabilities of less than $1 million to negotiate with their creditors, including ATO debts.
+The SBR process provides a formal pathway for businesses with unsecured liabilities of less than $1 million to formally negotiate with their creditors, including ATO debts.
 They do this by making an offer to the creditors that is a better return to them than through any other mechanism (i.e. liquidation).

 Benefits of an SBR over other restructuring formats: